-James Monroe, managing partner of Finnegan, is experienced in all aspects of intellectual property law.
+James Monroe, chair of Finnegan and former managing partner, is experienced in all aspects of intellectual property law.
 He focuses on U.S. district court and appellate litigation and has been lead counsel for numerous matters involving U.S. patent rights.
 In particular, he has extensive litigation experience involving the Hatch-Waxman Act governing the approval of pharmaceutical products.
 He has also represented clients in trade dress, unfair competition, and antitrust matters.
 He has presented cases before courts, mediators, and arbitrators.

 Mr. Monroe also counsels domestic and international clients regarding U.S. intellectual property law by providing infringement, validity, enforceability and clearance opinions, and by advising them in licensing, antitrust, due diligence, and IP portfolio matters.
 He also advises clients regarding the interplay between the U.S. patent laws and the process of obtaining FDA approval to market pharmaceutical products and medical devices.

 Mr. Monroe's practice encompasses a wide array of technologies with a focus on the pharmaceutical, chemical, biotechnology and mechanical arts.
 He has assisted clients in the fields of pharmaceutical products, industrial chemicals, beverage compositions, food products, packaging materials, photochemistry, petroleum processing, biofuels, alloys, paper products, glass making, and medical devices.

 Mr. Monroe lectures often regarding the protection of U.S. intellectual property rights, with an emphasis on Hatch-Waxman issues.
 He also has served as an adjunct professor in the area of patent litigation.